cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

     console.log("Hello")
   }, 1000)

-  // setInterval pushes the given cb function to the call stack after the specified miliseconds, only to be executed a single time. setTimeout(() => {
+  // setTimeout pushes the given cb function to the call stack after the specified miliseconds, only to be executed a single time. setTimeout(() => {
     console.log("What's up?")
   }, 1000)